How to remember or save previous value of a changed cell in Excel?

 End Sub

-Note: In the code, number 7 indicates the column G you will save the previous cell into, and C:C is the column you will save the previous cell value.
+Note: In the code, number 7 indicates the column G you will save the previous cell into, and C:C is the column in which you will make the change.
 Please change them based on your needs.

-From now on, when cell value in column C updated, the previous value of the cell will be saved into corresponding cells in column G, or save in comment as below screenshots showed.
+From now on, when a cell value in column C is updated, the previous value will be saved in the corresponding cell in column G or as a comment, as shown in the screenshots below.

 Save previous cell values in other cells: